Review articles on this site earn small revenue from purchasing products through affiliate links.

 Review: GREGORY STAUT 35 The "New Gregory" look at the complete renewal

-The Stout series, one of the simplest and all-around backpacks in the company's lineup, is a major model change in 2017, that is suitable for a wide range of activities, from hiking and backpacking to weekend trips to the city.
-On this site, we have even described the previous model a "presence that makes you want to jump out with this pack on your back," and praised its high level of perfection, but about two years have since then, this renewal has also surprised us in many ways.
-I've tried out a variety of things with this pack, from spring hiking to winter mountain climbing and snowshoeing, so I'd like to review it right away.
+The Stout series, one of the company's most simple and versatile backpacks, suitable for a wide range of activities from hiking and backpacking to weekend trips to the city, underwent a major redesign in 2017.
+This site praised the previous model for its high level of perfection, describing it "a pack with a presence that makes you want to put it on and head outside right away."
+Nearly two years later, this latest redesign has surprised us in many ways.
+We've tried out this pack for a variety of activities, from spring hikes to winter mountain climbing and snowshoeing, so we'd like to share our review right away.

 Detailed review